Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Introduction

 which implies that the mass of the binary fluids is conserved for all time.
 Next, for sufficiently smooth solutions, multiplying \eqref{NSCHM} by $\bm{u}$, \eqref{CH1} by $\lambda_0 a \mu$ and \eqref{BOUSSINESQ} by $\theta$, integrating over $\Omega$ (assuming for simplicity here $\theta_\mathrm{b}=0$), and adding the resultants together, we formally arrive at the following energy identity

 where the total energy $\mathcal{E}_{\mathrm{tot}}$ is given by

 We observe that the Marangoni-driven capillary term $\mathrm{div} (\lambda(\theta) \nabla \phi \otimes \nabla \phi)$ introduces a highly nonlinear coupling between the temperature and the phase-field variable, which significantly complicates the analysis.
 In view of \eqref{energy-a}, the Marangoni effect and the buoyancy force cause the loss of a standard energy dissipation structure for the system, compared to the corresponding isothermal case \cite{AGGmodel}.
-This poses significant difficulties in obtaining global weak solutions that are uniformly bounded in time.
+This poses significant difficulties in obtaining global weak solutions that are expected to be uniformly bounded in time.
 In addition, though physically meaningful, the nonhomogeneous Dirichlet boundary condition for the temperature introduces additional obstacles to the derivation of the necessary estimates.
-To achieve our goal, we adopt a partially implicit time-discretization scheme that maintains the uniform boundedness of the temperature along time steps (see \eqref{time-discretization-u}--\eqref{time-discretization-theta}).
-This scheme is inspired by \cite{JMFM} for the isothermal AGG model.
-By working directly with a singular potential like \eqref{Wphi}, it also keeps the physical range of the phase-filed variable, i.e., $\phi\in [-1,1]$.
+To achieve our goal, we adopt an implicit-explicit time-discretization scheme that maintains the uniform boundedness of the temperature along time steps (see \eqref{time-discretization-u}--\eqref{time-discretization-theta}).
+This discretization scheme is inspired by \cite{JMFM} for the isothermal AGG model.
+By working directly with a singular potential like \eqref{Wphi}, it also keeps the physical range of the phase-field variable, i.e., $\phi\in [-1,1]$.
 The uniform $L^{\infty}$-bounds of the approximate solutions $(\phi,\theta)$ help us to handle some troublesome terms that are highly nonlinear.
-Furthermore, by exploring the coupling structure of the system, we derive a suitable discrete energy inequality that enables us to control the energy growth and obtain uniform-in-time estimates for approximate solutions (see \eqref{discrete-energy-inequality}).
-Our analysis does not require any assumption of smallness on the initial temperature, thereby improving the conditions in \cite{HWUXX2013,HW2017} for the corresponding Navier--Stokes--Allen--Cahn system.
-In the two-dimensional setting, we further establish the improved regularity of $\theta$ using the H\"older estimate \eqref{GiorginiHolder} (cf. \cite{me}).
-Based on this improved regularity property, we can prove the uniqueness of global weak solutions by assuming that the fluid mixture has matched densities, the mobility depends only on the concentration, and the thermal diffusivity depends solely on the temperature.
+Furthermore, by exploring the coupling structure of the system, we derive a suitable discrete energy inequality that enables us to control the energy growth and obtain uniform-in-time estimates for the approximate solutions (see \eqref{discrete-energy-inequality}).
+Our analysis does not require any assumption of smallness on the initial temperature, thereby improving the conditions in \cite{HWUXX2013,HW2017} for the related Navier--Stokes--Allen--Cahn system (with matched densities).
+In the two-dimensional setting, we obtain further regularity property of $\theta$ using the H\"older estimate \eqref{GiorginiHolder} (cf. \cite{me}).
+Based on this improved regularity property, we can establish the uniqueness of global weak solutions by assuming that the fluid mixture has matched densities, the mobility depends only on the concentration, and the thermal diffusivity depends solely on the temperature.
 Whether uniqueness holds under more general assumptions remains an open question; we refer the readers to Remarks \ref{uniqueness-AGG} and \ref{weaksolution-2d'} for detailed discussions.